-- (2) Full-Time and Part-Time Registration: Much of the degree program may be taken on a part-time basis; however, students are expected to register full time while doing their student teaching. - (3) Maintaining Registration: Students who wish to interrupt their program without having to compete for admission may apply for permission to "stop out."
+- Combined Degrees Program each term of Fall/Winter is ★15.
+Permission to take more than ★15 each term may be granted under special circumstances.
+Students should contact the Undergraduate Student Services Office for more information. - Full-Time and Part-Time Registration: Much of the degree program may be taken on a part-time basis; however, students are expected to register full time while doing their student teaching. - (3) Maintaining Registration: Students who wish to interrupt their program without having to compete for admission may apply for permission to "stop out."
 Permission is granted only to students in good academic standing and only for a specified period.
 Information regarding a stop out is available from Undergraduate Student Services.